 Contract and breach of contract

-At the buddy course you sign a buddy contract where you confirm your responsibilities as a buddy.
+At the Buddy training you sign a contract where you confirm your responsibilities as a Buddy.
 Sanctions will be applied if you fail to comply with the contract.

 In the case of serious non-compliance you will lose your right to be a Buddy and will no longer have access to events during the introduction week.